Start Your Coding Adventure: Choose a Programming Language

-First, let’s begin with something it is good to have in mind: logical and rational thinking will always be in your favor when there is a problem in front of you.
-Mathematical skills will be bonus but don’t be afraid if you are not a master in calculation of triple integrals.
-You can start with reading books about programming languages.
+First, let’s begin with something it is good to have in mind: logical and rational thinking will always be in your favour when there is a problem in front of you.
+Mathematical skills will be a bonus but don’t be afraid if you are not a master in the calculation of triple integrals.
+You can start by reading books about programming languages.
 In addition, you can solve logical puzzles and riddles to train your brain to think outside the box when there is a problem which looks unsolvable at first glance.

-There are pros and cons in both mentioned above.
+There are pros and cons to both mentioned above.

 C++ is one of the rock stars in the industry.
 It provides a lot of approved methodologies that can be applied almost everywhere.
-With this language you can learn how to manage your memory and how to make things more efficient.
-Yes, there is no garbage collector and can be pain in the ass when you write complex algorithms, but this can train you to think about multiple things at once.
+With this language, you can learn how to manage your memory and how to make things more efficient.
+Yes, there is no garbage collector, and it can cause headaches when you write complex algorithms, but this can train you to think about multiple things at once.

-When you ask about the most popular language among the programming community Java is on the top list.
-Java has been a leader in the enterprise environment and will help you learn object oriented concept at it bests.
-This language is used in many server-side applications, Android apps, etc. The best part of it: you can run your Java program everywhere, because of the Java virtual machine.
+When you ask about the most popular language in the programming community, Java is on the top list.
+Java has been a leader in the enterprise environment and will help you learn the object-oriented concepts at their bests.
+This language is used in many server-side applications, Android apps, etc. The best part of it: you can run your Java program everywhere because of the Java virtual machine (JVM).

-Nowadays schools and universities prefer Python for their freshmen because of its flexibility and huge field of use.
-You can’t say that Python is OOP language but you can learn different concepts with this ‘snake’.
-You don’t have to memorize difficult syntax and you can easily deal with any kind of difficulties.
+Nowadays, schools and universities prefer Python for their freshmen because of its flexibility and huge field of use.
+You can’t say that Python is an OOP language, but you can learn different concepts with this ‘snake’.
+You don’t have to memorize difficult syntax, and you can easily deal with any kind of difficulty.

 Try testing different languages.
-Sure, learn in details that particular language, that you will use in your daily work, but never stick to only one option.
-The programming language is just a tool for practicing and learning different basic concepts.
-In the moment you master them you can switch from one language to another in a nick of time.
+Sure, learn in detail that particular language that you will use in your daily work, but never stick to only one option.
+A programming language is just a tool for practising and learning different basic concepts.
+The moment you master them, you can switch from one language to another in the nick of time.

-Learning a particular language and starting with programming is important, but what is more valuable in my opinion is to understand the general concept of programming.
-After that switching between different languages will be so fast and easy that you can always apply the latest tech trends in your work.
+Learning a particular programming language as a beginner is important, but what is even more valuable, in my opinion, is to understand the general concept of programming.
+After that, switching between different languages will be so fast and easy that you can always apply the latest tech trends in your work.